benvacha/mrkdwn/README.md

 - ~~escaped characters~~
   - where possible, should be run first to ensure translation everywhere without exception
+- comments
+  - should be run as early as possible to prevent unneeded translation of other syntax
 - ~~inline code and sample~~
 - ~~block code and sample~~
 - ~~meta~~